berxam/products-rest-api/DOCS.md

 # API Documentation

-All routes respond with a `Content-Type` of `application/json` except `/docs`.
+All routes respond with a `Content-Type` of `application/json`.
 The only accepted request body format is `application/json` and it must be specified in a `Content-Type` header, otherwise the server will respond with a `415 Unsupported Media Type`.

-## `GET /docs`

-Responds with this file.

 ## `GET /products`